zulip/zulip/templates/zerver/help/advanced-search-for-messages.md

 * `keyword` is an operator that consists of one word.
 It narrows the view to show all the messages that contain that one word.
 * `key phrase` is an operator that consists of multiple words.
-It narrows the view to show all the messages that contain all of the words in that phrase, no matter in what order.
+It narrows the view to show all the messages that contain all of the words in that phrase, regardless of the order.
 * `"key phrase"` is an operator that consists of multiple words surrounded by quotation marks ( `"` ).
 It narrows the view to show all the messages that contain the key phrase in the exact same order.